 Comfort – they need to fit nicely and securely and create a proper seal, and not move around or lose the seal when the head or jaw moves.
 Pads and tips need to feel nice and sturdy enough, or at least any replacements you might decide to use need to work.

-A good wire – something that doesn’t feel flimsy and prone to tangles.
+A good cable – something that doesn’t feel flimsy and prone to tangles.
 Something that keeps microphonics (the sound of rubbing wire that goes into the earbud) to a tolerable minimum.
-Also a nice 3.5mm jack (if non-wireless) that fits securely into a jack, with no crackling and minimal background static.
+Also a sturdy plug (if non-wireless) that fits securely into a jack, with no crackling and minimal background static.